-8.1.
+- 7.1.
 Educational Program Terms and Design Elements: The school shall operate an educational program and program of instruction serving the educational needs of the students enrolled therein.
-The School is required to implement, deliver, support, and maintain the design elements and education program terms described in the approved Charter Application.
-Design elements include, but are not limited to, the mission, vision, objectives and goals, and the educational program terms identified in the application.

-8.2.
-Performance Framework: The Charter School shall be held accountable by the State Board under the Performance Framework that sets forth the academic and operational performance indicators, measures, and metrics that will guide the evaluation of the School by the state board, without compromising individual student privacy.
+The School is required to implement, deliver, support, and maintain the design elements and education program terms described in the application.
+Design elements include, but are not limited to, the mission, vision, objectives and goals, and the educational program terms identified in the application. - 7.2.
+Performance Framework: The Charter School shall be held accountable by the State Board in accordance with the Performance Framework that clearly sets forth the academic and operational performance indicators, measures, and metrics that will guide the evaluation of the School by the state board, without compromising individual student privacy.
 Performance Framework, as adopted by the State Board, shall be incorporated herein as "Attachment 4: Performance Framework."
-The parties agree that the performance framework may be re-negotiated from time to time as necessary to comply with any changes to applicable state or federal law.
+The parties agree that the performance framework may be re-negotiated from time to time as necessary to comply with any and all changes to applicable state or federal law.
 The parties further agree to work diligently and in good faith to renegotiate the Performance Framework if it becomes necessary.

-8.2.1.
-The performance framework shall include (if applicable):
+7.2.1.
+The performance framework shall include:

-Student academic growth and proficiency in English language arts on statewide outcome assessments.

-Student academic growth and proficiency in mathematics on statewide outcome assessments.

-Achievement gaps in both proficiency and growth on statewide outcome assessments between specified populations or groups of students, including groups based on gender, race, poverty, special education status, limited English proficiency, and gifted status.
-Benchmark status on early literacy approved screening measure(s) in opportunity youth grades 9 - 12.
+- a.
+Student academic growth and proficiency in English language arts on statewide outcome assessments. - b.
+Student academic growth and proficiency in mathematics on statewide outcome assessments. - c.
+Achievement gaps in both proficiency and growth on statewide outcome assessments between specified populations or groups of students, including groups based on gender, race, poverty, special education status, limited English proficiency, and gifted status. - d.
+Benchmark status on early literacy approved screening measure(s) in grades kindergarten through 3. - e.
+Attendance. - f.
+Conditions for learning data (as required by lowa's state plan under the Every Student Succeeds Act).

-Attendance

-Conditions for learning data (as required by Iowa's state plan under the Every Student Succeeds Act).

-Enrollment attrition and mobility.

-Postsecondary readiness for students in grades 9 through 12.

-Goals specified in the charter school's mission.
+- g.
+Enrollment attrition and mobility. - h.
+Postsecondary readiness for students in grades 9 through 12. - i.
+Goals specified in the charter school's mission. - j.
 Financial performance and sustainability.

-Governing board performance and stewardship, including compliance with all applicable laws, regulations, and terms of the charter contract.
+- k.
+Governing board performance and stewardship, including compliance with all applicable laws, regulations, and terms of the charter contract. - 7.2.2.

-8.2.2.
 Annual Performance Targets: The school and the State Board agreed upon the performance targets that are incorporated herein as "Performance targets."
 The performance targets are designed to help the School meet applicable federal, state, and local standards.
-The performance targets may be amended by mutual charter after the charter school is operating and has collected initial achievement data for the charter school's students.
-The Charter School is responsible for establishing and achieving annual performance targets for each performance indicator, measure, and metrics as specified in the Performance Framework, with a focus on supporting opportunity youth reintegrating into public education with career technical education and post-secondary placement as priorities.
-See targets below:
+The performance targets may be amended by mutual contract after the charter school is operating and has collected initial achievement data for the charter school's students.
+The below annual targets are based on local school data and may be modified once the location of the school is determined in agreeance by both the Authorizer and School.
+See targets below.